 protein, a smoothie would be a great choice for on the go.
 Feeling fuller throughout the morning means that we may not snack as much on high energy foods, or overeat at lunch time.

 Smoothies can also be a great alternative mid-morning or afternoon snack to help curb the hunger cravings and irritability often associated with a drop in blood sugar levels.
 In comparison, a banana muffin contains approximately 2535 Kj and is low in fibre, protein and other nutrients while also being much higher in energy.

-Fibre in quantities of more than 3g per serve are good choices, so both breakfasts are winners in terms of fibre.
-However the smoothie will provide your body with unprocessed
+Fibre in quantities of more than 3g per serve is a good choice, so both breakfasts are winners in terms of fibre.
+However, the smoothie will provide your body with unprocessed

 carbohydrates - dietary fibre, vitamins and minerals from fruits and vegetables, which Australian’s are definitely not eating enough of.

 Recently it has become apparent that our population’s intake of salt/sodium is very high, with Australians consuming an average of 10g salt per day.
 Recommendations state we should only be consuming 1.15–2.3 g of salt per day.